How to get a cannabis license in Zimbabwe with GrowerIQ

 How to Get a Cannabis License in Zimbabwe

 Many in the cannabis business are not very familiar with Zimbabwe and why it might be a great place to grow cannabis.
 The nation of Zimbabwe is located in southeast Africa and became a major trade route in the 11th century.
-The 1800s brought European colonization followed by civil war in the 1960s.
+The 1800s brought European colonization, followed by civil war in the 1960s.
 Zimbabwe suffered greatly and experienced severe economic decline under the authoritarian regime of Robert Mugabe from 1980 to 2017.
-Now that Zimbabwe is rebuilding itself, it faces many challenges to rebuild its economy.
+Now that Zimbabwe is rebuilding itself, it faces numerous challenges in rebuilding its economy.

 Medical Cannabis is Legalized